Dieterbe/body.build/promo/introduction-video-script.md

 Another way that sets body.build apart from other apps is the many ways to tweak the form of an exercise, which is helpful to advanced users who want to really finetune their program or experiment with different cues and modifications to an exercise.

-So let's have a better look at, for example, the seated leg extension machine.
+So let's have a better look at, for example, the seated leg extension machine, one of my personal favorites.
 Let's click on the settings menu.

 There's basically two things here.
 There's modifiers and there's cues.